Kirti391/Todo-App/README.md

 # 📝 Todo App

 A simple and responsive **Todo App** built using **HTML, CSS, and JavaScript**.
-This application helps users manage their daily tasks efficiently by allowing them to add, update, and delete tasks.
+This application helps users manage their daily tasks efficiently by allowing them to add, update, complete and delete tasks.

 ## 🚀 Features

 * Add new tasks
 * Delete tasks
 * Edit tasks
+* Complete tasks
 * Responsive and user-friendly interface
 * Real-time task management without page reloads